Least Squares Normalized Cross Correlation

-Least squares optimization is a standard optimization tool across many branches of science, due to the fact that Gauss' approximation to the Hessian makes second-order Newtonian optimization computationally efficient.
-The use of least squares optimization in photometric costs dates back to at least 1981, when Lucas \& Kanade applied it to image registration~\cite{lucas1981iterative}.
+Direct methods date back to at least the early 1970s, with Barnea \& Silverman~\cite{barnea1972} using exhaustive search to find the optimal translation offset between two images.
+Higher dimensional problems require a more scalable solution, so in 1981 Lucas \& Kanade~\cite{lucas1981iterative} proposed an iterative optimization to compute relative camera pose and scene depth between two images.
+In particular, they used non-linear least squares optimization~\cite{tingleff2004methods}, a standard tool across many branches of science, due to the fact that Gauss' approximation to the Hessian makes second-order Newtonian optimization computationally efficient.